ilikebooks123/Simple-Banking-System/README.md

 Withdrawal successful!
 Your new balance is:30
 ```

-However if the user trys to withdrawal more money then the current amount in their balance the system will inform you
+However if the user trys to withdrawal more money than available in their balance, the system will inform you.
 ```
 ------------------------------------
       Welcome to the simple bank